stone-w4tch3r/telegram_digest/prompting.md

 ## 3. Contracts

 Look at the description of an application that I am building.
 Create contracts for each component.
 Use mermaid class diagrams syntax.
 Put all into one diagram.

 //readme goes here

+## 4. Libraries

+Look at the description of an application that I am building.
+Suggest a list of libraries for my application.

+//readme goes here

+## 5. Structure creation

+Look at the description of an application that I am building.
+Create a project structure (files and folders) for the application.
+Do not create any files, just structure.

+//readme goes here